Not all First Responders get to be at home on Christmas Day.

 It’s just a fact of life when you live this lifestyle!

-Thankfully we have many solutions for helping family with the change in tradition and creating a new normal with this life.
+SO… we have manyyyyy solutions for helping family with the change in tradition and creating a new normal (even if you don’t like change. #wegotyou)

 What about the Kids?